saccofrancesco/supremebot/README.md

 self.HOUR = "12"
 self.MINUTE = "00"
 ```
 Make sure to include the items you want to buy in the list, which is in the `Item.json` file and you are good to go!
-The Bot will by the items you requested for within seconds! **Happy Shopping!**
+The Bot will buy the items you requested for within seconds! **Happy Shopping!**